ACS-Analysts/training-containers/doc/intro_to_kubernetes.md

 ## Push image to the registry
 ### Docker Server (Linux)
+If you are using Linux (or the sandbox VM) you can use "localhost" to get to the registry...
 ```
 $ docker tag hello localhost:5000/hello
 $ docker push localhost:5000/hello